adamchzn/dbk-datadesk-app/README.md

 >
 >Because of this I would suggest narrowing the scope.
 Creating a STAMP food guide with dietary restrictions, links to menus, history of health inspections, customer reviews, and a Diamondback staffer’s personal ratings could be a great way to incorporate the data in a way that’s relevant and interesting to UMD students.

-The original data set is linked in the repository as well as an R script with analysis and a sample graph.